 Corrosive Service Safety Valves for Acid, Alkali, Sour Gas, Chloride and Chemical Media

-Corrosive service safety valves protect chemical reactors, acid storage tanks, caustic dosing skids, sour gas separators, amine units, scrubbers, chlorine systems, solvent recovery packages, wastewater chemical lines, pressure vessels, heat exchangers and process pipelines from overpressure while resisting chemical attack.
-Correct selection starts with medium name, concentration, temperature, phase, wet or dry condition, pH, chloride content, H₂S partial pressure, corrosion mechanism, material compatibility, soft seat limits, bellows isolation, rupture disc requirement, discharge destination, leakage control and required material certificates.
+This application guide covers pressure-relief devices used on chemical reactors, acid and caustic systems, sour-gas separators, amine units, scrubbers, chlorine systems, solvent-recovery packages, wastewater chemical lines, pressure vessels, heat exchangers and process piping.
+Selection should start with the governing relief scenario, complete composition, concentration, temperature, phase, wet or dry condition, condensation risk, pH, chlorides, H₂S partial pressure where applicable, corrosion and cracking mechanisms, material compatibility, seat limits, back pressure, bellows or rupture-disc requirements, discharge treatment and required material documentation.

 Where Corrosive Service Safety Valves Are Used

 Corrosive service is not defined by the chemical name alone.
-The same chemical can require different valve materials when concentration, temperature, water content, oxygen, chlorides, H₂S, velocity, deposits or cleaning chemicals change.
-Safety valve selection must protect pressure equipment and also survive the chemical environment.
+The same chemical can require different materials when concentration, temperature, water activity, oxygen, chlorides, H₂S, velocity, deposits, shutdown condensation or cleaning chemicals change.
+Material suitability must be reviewed for the complete pressure-relief assembly and discharge system, not inferred from a generic corrosion chart alone.

 Acid Storage and Transfer Systems